 - “Our members are constantly finding new uses for this space,” says Vice President Tom Nash.

-- “It’s an enormous asset to the club!” agrees President Steve Carman.
+- “The Control Room/Classroom is an enormous asset to the club!” agrees President Steve Carman.

 - The successful Video Club’s 30th Anniversary Fund-Raising Campaign was launched on February 16, 2019, at our 9th Annual “Academy” Awards Banquet.